Fifa: Brazil World Cup to have 'cheapest ever tickets'

 Mr Blatter said the Confederations Cup was a success despite the demonstrations which took millions to the streets.

-"I am happy we come to a conclusion now with a sporting result and the impression that the social unrest is now resting - I don't know how long for," he told reporters in Rio de Janeiro on Monday.'Some uncertainty'
+"I am happy we come to a conclusion now with a sporting result and the impression that the social unrest is now resting - I don't know how long for," he told reporters in Rio de Janeiro on Monday.

 The head of Fifa also admitted there had been fears that Brazil would not be ready for the World Cup in 2014.